18 (tongue-in-cheek) reasons cobs are better than thoroughbreds - Horse & Hound

 Tough, resilient, reliable and brilliant fun.
 Of course no horse is perfect, but cob owners and riders have got a pretty good deal.
-Here are 18 reasons why H&H's showing editor Aimi Clark thinks they are so much better than thoroughbreds.
+Here are 18 reasons why Aimi Clark thinks they are so much better than thoroughbreds.
 Thoroughbred lovers — get ready to fight your corner...

 1. No time to ride today?
 No matter – your cob will still be as safe and chilled out as he normally is tomorrow.
 And, come to think of it, next week.
 But pity the girl on your yard whose thoroughbred has been on box rest — aren’t you glad you don’t have to get on that?